At $137.99 for the 2TB model, the Crucial P310 is a budget-friendly, high-capacity option that balances affordability and performance.

 Average LLM Load Time

 The Average LLM Load Time test evaluated the load times of three different LLMs: DeepSeek R1 7B, Meta Llama 3.2 11B, and DeepSeek R1 32B.
-Each model was tested 10 times, and the average load time was then calculated.
+Each model was tested ten times, and the average load time was then calculated to ensure reliable results.

-The Samsung 990 Pro 2TB followed behind, performing well but showing slightly higher load times.
-The WD SN850X 2TB lagged in all tests, taking 3.5196 seconds for DeepSeek R1 7B and 5.5226 seconds for DeepSeek R1 32B.
-The Crucial P310 2TB, while delivering stable results, was the slowest of the group, with DeepSeek R1 7B loading in 3.7451 seconds and DeepSeek R1 32B in 5.8027 seconds.
-These results indicate that while the P310 can handle LLM workloads, higher-end models provide significantly faster performance.
+The Samsung 990 Pro 2TB followed, delivering strong performance with slightly higher load times.
+The Sandisk WD_Black SN850x 2TB showed slower results across all tests, taking 3.0082 seconds for DeepSeek R1 7B and 5.2412 seconds for DeepSeek R1 32B.
+While providing stable performance, the Crucial P310 2TB was the slowest of the group, with DeepSeek R1 7B loading in 3.1889 seconds and DeepSeek R1 32B taking 5.4844 seconds.
+These results demonstrate that while the P310 can handle LLM workloads, higher-end models like the T705 and 990 Pro offer significantly faster loading speeds for a smoother user experience.

 Average LLM Load Time (lower is better) | Crucial P310 2TB | Crucial T705 2TB | Samsung 990 Pro 2TB | WD SN850X 2TB |